shizejin/lecture-source-py/source/rst/smoothing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can simply relabel variables to acquire tax-smoothing interpretations of our two models
+We can  relabel variables to acquire tax-smoothing interpretations of the complete markets and incomplete markets consumption-smoothing models